Ha-Duong-88/PyBer_Analysis/README.md

 # Recommendations

-1. Expand the data and perform additional analyis on other factors such as traffic and weather conditions, time of day, travel distance, availability of drivers    by city types etc. to further enrich the analysis and add more dimensionality to determine the relationships and impacts.
+1. Expand the dataset and perform additional analyis on other factors such as traffic and weather conditions, time of day, travel distance, availability of drivers    by city types, seasonability, etc. to further enrich the analysis and expand the dimensionality to determine the relationships and impacts.

 2. In conjuntion with the above additional analysis, conduct small pilots or experiments to test some hypotheses on factors that might affect ridership.
 For         example:
         * Increasing the number drivers in the rural and suburban areas to determine if increasing the number of available drivers would improve the total number of rides and fares.
         * Adjusting the frequency or availability of drivers in rural and suburban ciies to determine if it will affect the number of rides.
+        * Look at seasonability and staff drivers accordingly.